Lectures and Films

 Distinguished Visitor from Southeast Asia

 The Distinguished Visitor from Southeast Asia program, organized by CSEAS as part of its consortium Title VI-funded National Resource Center activities with the Center for Southeast Asian Studies at UCLA, brought a prominent public intellectual from Southeast Asia to campus every other year through 2010.
 The most recent Distinguished Visitors were Zainah Anwar, founder of the Malaysian advocacy organization Sisters in Islam, who came for a campus visit and public lecture in 2007, and Youk Chhang, Director of the Documentation Center of Cambodia, who gave a public lecture on campus in 2010.

-An archival listing of CSEAS lectures and film screenings is available here.
+A listing of CSEAS lectures and film screenings held prior to 2015 is available here.